Under fire for abuses, Egypt releases human rights strategy to mixed reviews

 “It’s naive and timid,” said Sherif Mansour, Middle East and North Africa program director at the Committee to Protect Journalists who was also a defendant in Case 173.
 “I think giving 90 percent of a blank check is still a big blank check.”

-On the campaign trail, Biden pledged that he would not write any more “blank checks” to Sissi.
+On the campaign trail, Joe Biden pledged that he would not write any more “blank checks” to Sissi.
 And for the first four months of his presidency, Biden did not so much as extend the gesture of a phone call to his counterpart in Cairo, despite Egypt’s role as a crucial ally in the region.
 Sissi gained some goodwill in Washington when Cairo helped broker a cease-fire to end fighting between Israel and the Hamas militant group in May.
 Last week, U.S. national security adviser Jake Sullivan met with Sissi in Cairo after trips to Saudi Arabia and the U.A.E.

 Activists had hoped that Biden’s tough rhetoric on human rights meant the administration would attach conditions to more than $130 million in aid.

-“My worry is that there will be a couple of cosmetic changes made but that there will still be tens of thousands of political prisoners at the end of the year,” Sen. Chris Murphy (D-Ct.), a member of the Senate Foreign Relations Committee, said in a phone interview.
+“My worry is that there will be a couple of cosmetic changes made but that there will still be tens of thousands of political prisoners at the end of the year,” Sen. Chris Murphy (D-Conn.), a member of the Senate Foreign Relations Committee, said in a phone interview.
 “The danger of pursuing a policy focused on a certain set of people getting released is that it absolves the regime from replacing them with an equal or greater number of people who are being put in prison while some are being let out.”

-Mahienour el-Massry, a human rights lawyer, was one of several detainees released from Egyptian prison in July.
+Mahienour el-Massry, a human rights lawyer, was one of several detainees released from an Egyptian prison in July.
 She was held for 22 months in pretrial detention while facing allegations she had spread “false news” and collaborated with a terrorist group.
-Massry said still does not know the exact circumstances that led to her being freed.
+Massry said she still does not know the exact circumstances that led to her being freed.

 “All I could think of is that it was to sugarcoat their image, nothing more, because one way or another, legally speaking, we were supposed to be released long ago, and so were many others,” she said.